By Richard / DSC, $500 - $1000, Review, Dedicated Source Components / April 4, 2021

 The Singxer SU-6 usb audio interface is a unique animal, it’s build quality is not as refined as the Matrix X-SPDIF 2, but it remains of great quality with more display options, showing when the usb audio interface is playing audio and even when it is playing DSD.

 With any upgrade, I’m always skeptical on whether the audio equipment will bring about any changes.
-With the Singxer SU-6 usb audio interface, my skepticism upheld, and I didn’t think another usb audio interface would bring about any significant change.
+With the Singxer SU-6 usb audio interface, my skepticism was still strong, and I didn’t think another usb audio interface would bring about any significant change.

-At resolution, instrument separation, holographic presentation, soundstage, and bass quality and depth, the Singxer SU-6 usb audio interface showed its excellence and beat out the Matrix X-SPDIF 2.
+At resolution, instrument separation, soundstage, and bass quality and depth, the Singxer SU-6 usb audio interface showed its excellence and in a way, beat out the Matrix X-SPDIF 2 in the criterion mentioned; a more neutral take.
+However, the Matrix X-SPDIF 2 is no slouch, at all, in these criteria.

-As a direct comparison to the Matrix X-SPDIF 2: the soundstage opens up a bit more, the bass reaches deeper frequencies, the mids sound more pronounced, and there is a sense of a more faithful rendering.
+As a direct comparison to the Matrix X-SPDIF 2: the soundstage opens up a bit more, the bass reaches deeper frequencies, the mids sound more pronounced, and there is a sense of a more transparent and spacious rendering.
 The depth is definitely noteworthy and there it feels that you’re listening to something that is HiFi.

-On a budget, I would still wholeheartedly recommend the Matrix X-SPDIF 2.
-However, after hearing the Singxer SU-6 usb audio interface, if I had an option to choose honestly - it’d be both!
-The Matrix X-SPDIF 2 still remains great in its own right, again, it’s the warmth versus more transparency and depth.
-In a sense, the Matrix-SPDIF 2 may be more fun to listen to, because not all of us want the transparency rendering all the time.
+I still wholeheartedly recommend the Matrix X-SPDIF 2.
+The Matrix X-SPDIF 2 still remains great in its own right, again, it’s the slight warmth versus more transparency and depth.
+In a sense, the Matrix-SPDIF 2 may be more fun and perhaps more engaging to listen to because the sound is slightly wetter, giving it a certain alluring, magic quality to the sound by comparison to the Singxer SU-6.

 I would highly recommend the Singxer SU-6 or Matrix X-SPDIF 2 to anyone looking to upgrade their audio chain.
 They are both worth the price because it offers a clean USB signal to DAC’s that aren’t technologically advanced with USB technology.